Quansight-Labs/ndindex/docs/indexing-guide/other-topics.md

        [0, 2]])
 ```

-This is what the array `y` looks like before it is combined with `x` (except
+This is what the array `y` looks like before it is combined with `x`.
+Except
 the power of broadcasting is that the repeated entries are not literally
 repeated in memory.
-It's implemented much more efficiently.
-See
+Broadcasting is implemented efficiently so that the
+"repeated" elements actually refer to the same objects in memory (see
 [](views-vs-copies) and [](strides) below).

 Broadcasting always happens automatically in NumPy whenever two arrays with
-different shapes are combined, assuming those shapes are broadcast compatible.
+different shapes are combined with any function or operator, assuming those
-The rule with broadcasting is that the shorter of the shapes are prepended
+shapes are broadcast compatible.
+The rule for broadcast compatibility is that
-with length 1 dimensions so that they have the same number of dimensions.
-Then
+the shorter of the shapes are prepended with length 1 dimensions so that they
-any dimensions that are size 1 in a shape are replaced with the corresponding
+have the same number of dimensions.
+Then any dimensions that are size 1 in a
-size in the other shape.
-The other non-1 sizes must be equal or broadcasting
+shape are replaced with the corresponding size in the other shape.
+The other
-is not allowed.
+non-1 sizes must be equal or broadcasting is not allowed.

 In the above example, we broadcast `(3, 2)` with `(2,)` by first extending
 `(2,)` to `(1, 2)` then broadcasting the size `1` dimension to the